sermanoire/Privournal/README.md

 1. Write your journal entry in any app you like.
 2. Paste the full text into Privournal.
 3. Choose an encryption mode (see below).
-4. Privournal returns the encrypted version — paste *that* back into your journal app instead of the plaintext.
+4. Privournal returns the encrypted version - paste that back into your journal app instead of the plaintext.
 5. To read it later, run Privournal's decrypt flow with the same Key/Account.

 No journal content is ever stored.
 If you make an account, only your encryption *key* (the cover mapping) is saved to the database — never the journal text itself.
 Without an account, you have to copy-paste the encrypted text and the encryptiong key somewhere.